bradleyyin/Flutter-Demos/README.md

 # Flutter-Demos
-This is a repository for demo apps written in Dart with Flutter
+This is a repository for demo apps and practice apps written in Dart with Flutter